tcthewebguy/github-slideshow/_posts/_posts/0000-01-02-DiddimusSquash.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Diddimus slide!"
 ---
 this is Github Diddimus slide
 Use the left arrow to go back!